yogeshhk/YogShastra/Notes.md

 <img src="images/sunsal.jpg" />

 Meditation can not be done.
 It will happen.
-Prepare body and breathe-mind:
+Prepare body and breathe-mind.

 ## Osho
 The english word "Meditation" is wrong.
 It needs something to meditate upon.
 Whereas